Jala3400/Logo_to_ASCII/docs/tutorial.md

 ## Images with a lot of details.

 It is not recommended to convert an image with a lot of details.
-However, you can "trick" the algorithm by setting the midpoint brightness to 0, so the brightest character is always used and then print the colors.
+However, you can "trick" the algorithm by setting the midpoint brightness to 0, so the brightest character is always used (or only use one character) and then print the colors.

 ```bash
 l2a palm.jpg -c -m 0 --center --chars "8"